 After you’ve enjoyed an espresso over a copy of the New York Times, head down the High Line to a gallery containing extraordinary exhibitions of contemporary art — all hidden behind a concrete and teak façade that emanates an air of sheer sophistication.
 Inside, a restrained palette of white render, steel balustrades, and warm timber floors allow the art to take center stage.
 Fans of minimalism will enjoy a slow walk up the main staircase, which ascends an atrium wrapped with cool, board-formed concrete.

 It’s not a skyscraper that every tourist frequents, primarily because it is a commercial structure where public access is limited to the entrance lobby.
 However, it is well worth strolling along West 57th to check out Norman Foster’s first tower in New York City, which forms a bold vertical extension above Joseph Urban’s original Art Deco building.
-The sleek, high-tech design illustrates why the British architect has become globally renowned, and more work by ‘BIG’ name architects can be found just up the road: take a peek at Bjarke Ingels’ striking pyramidal apartment block, on its way to completion a few blocks west.
+The sleek, high-tech design illustrates why the British architect has become globally renowned, and more work by ‘BIG’ name architects can be found just up the road: take a peek at Bjarke Ingels’ striking pyramidal apartment block, just a few blocks west.

 Originally a trendy Brooklyn haunt, Matt Lewis and Renato Poliafito’s Baked café spawned a stylish new branch in Tribeca last year decked out with natural finishes and a dash of contemporary flair by Fjord Architecture.
 The modern interiors are sleek yet comfortable, and the menu offers a wealth of unusual treats including toast topped with zucchini butter and coconut curry-spiced chocolate cookies, no less.